severian5it/CocktailWebApp/README.md

 ## Existing Features

 ### Navbar
-A responsive navigation bar with national flag on the top left.
+A responsive navigation bar with link to the landing page on top left.
 For mobile-sized devices a hamburger button on  the top-right expands a menu with links to the different section on the website.
 On larger devices the expanded menu is shown instead.
-Navigation bar will be static on the top of the page.
+Navigation bar will be static on the top of the page, and will have a peach gradient color.
 ### Landing Page
-Landing Page presents a picture taken in the proximity of the residence, along with a presentation heading, that makes us of transformations to ease-in.
-The picture is different on different devices, and it's scaled by media queries.
+Landing Page presents a picture of a cocktail, along with a presentation heading, that introduces a visitor to the main features of the site: the search and the explore
-### Location
+### Search
-A dedicated section for location has been designed, containing an *iframe* from google maps and a card with the address.
+A dedicated page for search has been designed, mimic google functionality, with a single search box, that gets moved when the search by ingredients is executed.
+A series of Card appears as a results.
+Each of them is clickable and call an *API* which populates a modal with cocktails instruction and ingredients.
-### Attractions
+### Catalogue
-A dedicated section for close attractions has been designed, containing 4 responsive *cards*.
-Clicking on each of them, a Modal gallery is openened, with possibilites to know more about each point of interest.
+A dedicated section to Browse Catalogue has been designed, with a toolbar for each alphabet letter.
+Clicking on each alphabet letter, the section below gets populated with a series of Card.
+Each of them is clickable and call an *API* which populates
-### Room Carousel
+### Random
-A carousel sliding through three images of the residence has been framed in a dedicate section.
-Naviagation is possible via indicators or via control.
-On the bottom of the page an icon to *Instagram* allows to see more.
+This functionality is available only by the menu, and a Random cocktail is displayed by a modal, after an *API* call.
 ### Contact Form

 This page includes a form with 4 required fields:
 * Name
-* Phone Number
+* Title
 * Email Address
 * Message

-Controls have been implemented to avoid leaving the fields empty or to submit invalid mail addresses.
+JS controls have been implemented to avoid leaving the fields empty or to submit invalid mail addresses.
-Once the form has been validated, a *modal* window will appear, informing the user that the data won't be actually submitted.
+Once the form has been validated, a *mail* will be sent to my personal mail address and the modal will be closed.
+In case of not validated fields, the user will see them with a wrong label displayed.
-The picture in background is different on different devices, and it's scaled by media queries.

 ### Footer

-On the very bottom of the page a footer has placed, with link to the following Residence Resource:
+On the very bottom of the page a footer has placed, with a really simple design and warning about the creater.
+The footer is moving according to the number of cocktail displayed.
-* TripAdvisor
-* Booking
-* AirBnb

-### Alternate Language Version

-Via a `Italy/UK` flag button in the navigation bar is possible to switch between Italian or English Version of the site.

 ### Colors Palette